jorittmo/singcar/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Added appropriate references and updated the description.

-* Removed a function that could be used to modify the global seed.

-* Updated documentation slightly.

-* Decreased runtime on examples.

-* Updated automatic tests.
+* Removed a non-essential automatic test that probably due to some RNG configuration failed when built on x86_64-pc-linux-gnu (64-bit) for R Under development.

 ## Test environments
 * local Windows 10 R installation, R 4.0.2